Nuclear materials

 Goods without a licence will not be granted access to the UK on entry at any Port without a valid one in place.

-There is no fixed period for submitting a specific license application in advance of importation, although it must be reviewed, and a license must be issued before the importation occurs.
+There is no fixed period for submitting a specific licence application in advance of importation, although it must be reviewed, and a licence must be issued before the importation occurs.
 However, we recommend that operators submit their application two months before the importation.

 Q7.b.
 Can a licence be granted immediately on request?

-No - around two months for granting from receipt of application to ONR.
-A specific license would not be granted immediately upon request.
-Applicants should allow up to two months from the date an application is received by ONR.
+No - around two months for granting from receipt of application to ILB.
+A specific licence would not be granted immediately upon request.
+Applicants should allow up to two months from the date an application is received by ILB.

 Q7.c.
 Are there any limitations as to the period of the year during which application for licence and/or importation may be made?
 If so, explain.

-There are no limitations as to the period of the year during which a specific import license application can be submitted to ONR.
+There are no limitations as to the period of the year during which a specific import licence application can be submitted to ILB.

 Q7.d.
 Is consideration of licence applications effected by a single administrative organ?
 Or must the application be passed on to other organs for visa, note or approval?
 If so, which?
 Does the importer have to approach more than one administrative organ?